RESEARCH STARTER

 A redesigned version of the Orion spacecraft will serve as the crew vehicle for the mission.
 The Orion consists of a crew capsule, a service module that supplies air, power, and water, and a launch-abort tower, which would be jettisoned after a successful launch.
 The spacecraft can support up to four astronauts and is equipped with a heat shield that will allow it to survive the fiery reentry to Earth.
 In 2021, NASA contracted with the private aerospace company SpaceX to develop a lunar lander that would allow the astronauts to reach the moon’s surface.

-NASA also plans on constructing a sustainable lunar base camp to be used by later Artemis missions.
-Scientists are targeting a site near the lunar south pole for the base camp.
-The south pole receives a relatively constant amount of sunlight, which would be needed to provide power for the base and keep temperature fluctuations to a minimum.
+NASA also plans to construct a sustainable lunar base camp to be used in later Artemis missions.
+Scientists are targeting a site near the Lunar South Pole for the base camp.
+The South Pole receives a relatively constant amount of sunlight, which would be needed to provide power for the base and keep temperature fluctuations to a minimum.
 The area also has several craters that are bathed in near-constant shadow.
 The temperatures in these craters would be hundreds of degrees below freezing, allowing for the presence of possible water ice.
-The ice would be used by the lunar base to support the astronauts.
+The lunar base would use the ice to support the astronauts.

 Bibliography